 Application of a model of circular economy with low environmental impact to an agroindustrial system.

-The ABRIOPACK project will lead to the achievement of a pack (bowl, label and film) for organic white meat entirely made from biodegradable and compostable material, the only case in Italy.
+The ABRIOPACK project will lead to the achievement of a pack (bowl, label and film) for antibiotic-free white meat entirely made from biodegradable and compostable material.
 This innovation will enable the reduction of mixed waste and the recycling of organic material through a virtuous and economically sustainable end of life (composting).

 Chicken breeding trials in antibiotic-free regime.
 Meat packaging tests with the use of biodegradable and compostable materials: film, label and tray are ecological and disposable as organic waste.